Sexual Misconduct (Title IX) Policy

 - Issuance of a written warning with formal counseling (status of probation may be imposed)

 - Termination of employment

 Should the complainant and/or respondent wish to appeal the decision of the investigation, or the decision of the Title IX Conduct Committee, an appeal must be submitted within (7) business days of delivery of the decision.
 The appeal must be in writing and submitted to the Vice Chancellor of Institutional Advancement and Effectiveness.
-The appeal may be filed only to determine whether the investigation or hearing was conducted fairly and in conformity of the procedures or to determine whether the sanction(s) imposed were appropriate.
+The appeal may be filed on the following bases: to determine whether the investigation or hearing was conducted fairly and in conformity of the procedures, if new evidence that was not available at the time of the determination that could affect the outcome, or if the Title IX coordinator, investigator(s), or Title IX Conduct Committee members had a conflict of interest or bias against the complainant or respondent that affected the outcome.
 An appeal received that does not address one of these areas will be dismissed without further consideration.
 A complete review of the appeal will be made by the Vice Chancellor within (14) business days after receipt of the appeal and additional information.
 In the event an extension is needed for this review, the individual making the appeal will be notified.
 A written decision will be issued to the respondent, complainant, and the Title IX Coordinator and/or Chair of the Title IX Conduct Committee.